Rowland Greene commonplace book

 This collection is comprised of the single volume commonplace book of Rowland Greene, which includes religious extracts, religious reflections, a memorandum of James Greene, and discussion of various topics, including money, parenting, prayer, and poverty.

-Rowland Greene (1770-1859) was born in 1770 at Warwick, R.I., the son of Thomas and Sarah (Wickes) Greene.
-Greene became convinced at the age of 25, and was acknowledged a minister in 1803.
+Rowland Greene (1770-1859) was born in 1770, in Warwick, Rhode Island, the son of Thomas and Sarah (Wickes) Greene.
+Greene became a convinced Quaker at the age of 25, and was acknowledged a minister in 1803.
 In addition to his involvement in the Society of Friends, Greene was a practicing physician.
 Greene married Susanna Harris and the couple had 13 children.
-Greene died on August, 18, 1859 in Cranston, R.I.
+Greene died on August, 18, 1859, in Cranston, Rhode Island.

 Most of the materials in this catalog are not digitized and can only be accessed in person.
 Please see our website for more information about visiting Haverford College Quaker & Special Collections Library